ethereum/remix-ide/docs/contract_verification.md

 The prerequisites for verification are:
 1. The address of a deployed contract on a public network
 2. That same contract compiled in Remix
+3. Constructor parameters same as used during deployment (if required)

 ### Receipts page
 Verification receipts are found on the receipts page.